McDonald's calls FIFA situation 'extremely concerning'

-NEW YORK (Reuters) - McDonald’s Corp, a World Cup sponsor, said on Wednesday that it found the U.S. Department of Justice’s indictment of senior officials at soccer’s governing body FIFA “extremely concerning.”
+NEW YORK, May 27 (Reuters) - McDonald’s Corp, a World Cup sponsor, said on Wednesday that it found the U.S. Department of Justice’s indictment of senior officials at soccer’s governing body FIFA “extremely concerning.”

 U.S. authorities said nine soccer officials and five sports media and promotions executives faced corruption charges involving more than $150 million in bribes.
 Swiss police arrested seven FIFA officials who are now awaiting extradition to the United States.